Amirhosein-Saghafy/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+# Project 1

-This game developed by html, css, javascript
+Thanks for checking out this project.
+I hope you guys enjoy it and if you have any suggestion then comment it or send pull request

-Thank you for chcking out this game
+Used languages and frameworks : Html, Css, Js

-I hope you guys enjoy it
+Project Name : Rock Paper Scissors

-By the way i developed this game by udemy javascript course helping.
-I recommend if you are new in js or don't have good course yet, then go to udemy website and buy jonas javascript zero to expert course and enjoy watching.
+Project Description: this game is simply like classic rock paper scissors game and you can play it with robot . also your score will be save even you close the tab and quite browser . it is responsive and i coded some animations that makes app better.

-love you
+if you guys want to train this project then you can go to frontendmentor.com and visit this project there .